DavisPL-Teaching/261/lecture2/extras/regex_help.md

     character code.
 If you use this, you will need to refer to the ASCII table to see full list of codes.
 The codes for the numbers "0" through "9" are 48 through 57.

+- `z3.Intersect`: similar to `z3.Union` but for "and" instead of "or", this creates a regular expression that matches a string iff it matches all of the regexes in the list.
+For example, `z3.Intersect(z3.Re("a"), z3.Re("b"), z3.Re("c"))` means a regular expression for strings matching `a` and `b` and `c` (there are no such strings).

+- `z3.Complement`: creates a regular expression that matches a string iff it does not match the base regex.
+For example `z3.Complement(z3.Re("a"))` matches any string except "a".